iterative/dvc.org/static/docs/get-started/agenda.md

 Do not let the NLP nature of the example discourage you from using DVC in other Data Science areas.
 There was no strong reason behind picking the NLP area.
-On contrary, DVC is designed to be pretty agnostic of frameworks, languages, etc.
-If you have data files or datasets and/or you produce other data files, models, datasets and you want to:
+On contrary, DVC is designed to be agnostic of frameworks, languages, etc. If you have data files or datasets and/or you produce other data files, models, datasets and you want to:

 - Capture and save those <abbr>data artifacts</abbr> the same way we capture